FractionEstate/cardano-base-rust/.github/tasks/phase-00-workspace-roadmap.md

 ## Crate-by-crate checklist

 ### base-deriving-via
+- [x] Document deriving helpers, macro usage, and Haskell mapping for the Rust port.
 - [ ] Audit Haskell `Cardano.Base.DerivingVia` modules to confirm all deriving
       helpers are present.
 - [ ] Port any Template Haskell-based instances to macro-free Rust equivalents